geiger-rs/cargo-geiger/README.md

 * Create pressure against __necessary__ usage of unsafe Rust

 There are several proposals / projects to qualify the statistics in more end-user usable form:
-* Safety Cross-Checking Human Validations - https://github.com/rust-secure-code/cargo-geiger/discussions/303
+* Unsafe block Cross-Checking and Tracking - https://github.com/rust-secure-code/cargo-geiger/discussions/303

-This cargo plugin were originally based on the code from two other projects:
+This cargo plugin was originally based on the code from two other projects:
 * <https://github.com/icefoxen/cargo-osha> and
 * <https://github.com/sfackler/cargo-tree>